MBuffenoir/elk/README.md

     $ docker-machine scp -r conf-files machine_name:

-The file `docker-compose-ubuntu.yml` is an example to be used with an ubuntu machine.
+The file `docker-compose-ubuntu.yml` is an example to be used with an ubuntu machine:

+    $ docker-machine -f docker-compose-ubuntu.yml up -d

+This compose file should also work without issue on a swarm cluster.

 # Create you first index